fossas/fossa-cli/docs/features/vendored-dependencies.md

 ## Forcing rescans

-If you are scanning a revision that has already been scanned and is known to FOSSA, then by default we will not rescan that dependency.
+If you are scanning a revision that has already been scanned by FOSSA, then by default we will not rescan that dependency.
+A revision has been scanned by FOSSA if you or someone else from your organization has previously analyzed a dependency with the same name and version in the `vendored-dependencies` field in a `fossa-deps.yml` file.

-This speeds up your CI scans and avoids unnecessary work.
+Avoiding rescans speeds up your CI scans and avoids unnecessary work.

 However, if you have made a change to your code and do not want to change the version provided, you can force a rescan by using the `--force-vendored-dependency-rescans` flag or setting the `vendoredDependencies.forceRescans` field to true in your `.fossa.yml` file.

-If you do not provide a version for the vendored dependency, then any changes to your code will be picked up as a new version and there should be no need to force a rescan.
+If you do not provide a version for the vendored dependency, then we generate a version by calculating an MD5 hash of the contents of the vendored dependency.
+Any changes to your code will be picked up as a new version and there is typically no need to force a rescan.